klavdiiaN/disco/server/README.md

 disco-server
 ```

-This will only load the default disco tasks, and there are currently no way to add new tasks from the server CLI.
+The above command will load the default Disco tasks.

-Or use this package to make you server and add your own tasks:
+If you want to add a new custom task via the server CLI, use the following package instead:

 ```sh
 npm install @epfml/disco-server